jalalah/389Rfall18/week/14/writeup/README.md

 With this, I passed level 2.

-# Level 3:
+# Level 3

 Initially, I began tagging on script commands to the end of the URL just to see what happened.
 This didn't get me anywhere.
-I decided to inspect each image and I foumd that what I typed into the search bar was concatenated within an HTML img tag.
-I continuously tried to execute the script "=0 onerror = alert(0)" but nothing happenned.
-I tried to add semi colons before and after, I tried closing the image url and creating a new one with my malicious attack, I tried executing my malicious code and commenting out whatever went after that.
+I decided to inspect each image and I found that what I typed into the search bar was concatenated within an HTML img tag.

+I continuously tried to execute the script *"=0 onerror = "alert(0)";* but nothing happenned.
+Some other things I tried was

+* Adding semi colons before and after the malicious code
+* Closing the image url and creating a new one with my malicious attack
+* Executing my malicious code and commenting out whatever went after that.

-After much back and forth, I eventually toggled the code and view index.html.
+After much back and forth, I eventually toggled the code and viewed index.html.
 It was there that I realized single quotes were being used in the img tag.
 I swapped my initial double quote out for that and my alert went through.

     ' onerror = "alert(0)";

-# Level 4:
+# Level 4

 I toggled the code and viewed all the hints before I even had an idea how to start approaching this level.